open-edge-platform/infra-onboarding/README.md

 ## Overview

-The repository includes the onboarding and os provisioning micro-services of the Edge Infrastructure Manager of the Intel® Tiber™ Edge Platform.
+The repository includes the onboarding and os provisioning micro-services of the Edge Infrastructure Manager of the Edge Manageability Framework.
 In particular, the repository comprises the following components and services:

 - [**Onboarding-Manager**](onboarding-manager/): implements a resource manager to onboard and provision edge nodes.
 - [**DKAM**](dkam/): manages OS profiles, builds iPXE binaries with digital signatures, and facilitates MicroOS provisioning